 Fiskebørnehave

 Build a fish nursery and help the fish fry

-A fish nursery is an artificially created habitat, or living space, that acts as a small ecosystem where small fish can easily find food in a protected environment.
-The fish nursery thus effectively protects fry and small organisms from predatory fish and crabs.
-It provides fry with a safe place to grow up, helping twice as many survive and have the opportunity to develop into small fish.
+A fish nursery is an artificially created habitat, or living space, that acts as a small ecosystem where small fish can easily hide and feed in a protected environment.
+The fish nursery thus effectively protects fish fry and small organisms from predatory fish and birds.
+It provides a safe place for fry to grow and helps twice as many fish survive and have the opportunity to develop into larger fish.

 Fish nurseries act as safe nurseries where fish fry can find food in the form of small organisms like plankton and crustaceans.
-Hiding from crabs and predatory fish.
-This increases the chances of the fish reaching a reproductive age where they can reproduce themselves and contribute to the stability of the population.
+Hiding from birds and predatory fish.
+This increases the chances of the fish reaching a reproductive age where they can reproduce and thus contribute to the stability of the population.

-Not only does it benefit fish stocks, but it also contributes to a healthier ecosystem by promoting a variety of wildlife that supports the natural food chains in the Little Belt.
+This not only benefits fish stocks, but also contributes to a healthier ecosystem by promoting a diverse wildlife that supports the natural food chains in Lillebælt.

+Fiskebørnehave